spryker/spryker-docs/docs/cloud/dev/spryker-cloud-commerce-os/configuring-data-import-from-an-s3-bucket.md

 This document describes how to replace the original CsvReader with the one based on the FlysystemService abstraction.
 It uses streams and standard PHP functions to read files as CSV files: line-by-line, count lines, and move forward and backward.

 ## Prerequisites

+Before you start, make sure that you have the following:

-You have write permissions in the SCCOS repository.
+* Write permissions in the SCCOS repository

-You have an S3 bucket with write permissions and know its credentials.
+* An S3 bucket with write permissions

 ## 1. Configure a CsvReader based on Flysystem